iterative/dvc.org/content/docs/use-cases/model-registry.md

 DVC), list and transfer them among locations, or even serve them directly!

 This ecosystem of tools brings your ML process into [GitOps].
-This means you can manage and deliver ML models with software engineering methods such as Github Actions or Gitlab CI/CD, which can now sync with the state of the artifacts in your registry.
+This means you can manage and deliver ML models with software engineering methods such as continuous integration, which can now sync with the state of the artifacts in your registry.

 [modeling process]: doc/start/data-pipelines